English, Computing and Modern Foreign Languages (French)

 English has a leading place in education and society.
 By providing a high quality education in English we will teach pupils to speak and write fluently so that they can communicate their ideas and emotions to others and through their reading and listening skills others can communicate with them in return.
 The use of books is vital in all year groups, and through reading we support pupils knowledge bases and encourage growth in acquiring knowledge.
 We are highly focussed on all pupils gaining reading fluency.
 We want pupils to understand the potential power of words and to begin to teach them to harness and use this to develop their cultural, social, spiritual and moral development and in turn their responsibility as global community member.

 All children in Foundation Stage and Key Stage 1 have daily phonics sessions.
 Phonics is a crucial part of Foundation Stage and Key Stage One as it gives children confidence and helps them become independent readers and writers.
-At Baydon St Nicholas our teaching is based upon Letters and Sounds.
-In the early stages of learning phase 2 phonics pupils are also supported in their understanding by using movements linked to sounds (Jolly Phonics inspired).
-Children also learn to read and spell tricky words (non decodable); words which don’t rely on phonics.
+At Baydon St Nicholas we use the Department for Education approved phonics teaching programme Twinkl Phonics.

-As pupils finish the phases in phonics they (when ready) move into grammar sessions which include spelling rules and patterns.
+As pupils finish the levels in phonics at the end of Key Stage 1 they (when ready) move into grammar sessions which include spelling rules and patterns.
 If a pupil is struggling at any point the first step will be to return to phonics instruction.
 When a pupil is identified as struggling they are assessed carefully to pinpoint exact gaps of knowledge.

 Phonics sessions are pitched at the age appropriate level and provide an ambitious and thorough lesson for all.
 Children will be supported at other times to support ‘catching up’ and to cover identified gaps.

-In Year 3 pupils identified to not be reaching the level appropriate for their age will continue to be supported in phonics progression.
+In Year 3 pupils identified to not be reaching the level appropriate for their age will continue to be supported in phonics using twinkl rapid phonic catch up materials (leading on from the Twinkl phonics scheme).

 The Enjoyment of Reading